rook/rook/design/ceph-csi-driver.md

 ## Background

 Container Storage Interface (CSI) is a set of gRPC specifications for container orchestrators to manage storage drivers.
-CSI spec abstracts common storage features such as create/delete volumes, publish/unpublish volumes, stage/unstage volumes, and more.
-It is currently at 0.3.0 release.
+CSI spec abstracts common storage features such as create/delete volumes and snapshots, publish/unpublish volumes, stage/unstage volumes, and more.
+It is currently at 1.0 release.

 Kubernetes started to CSI driver alpha support in [1.9](https://kubernetes.io/blog/2018/01/introducing-container-storage-interface/), beta support in [1.10](https://kubernetes.io/blog/2018/04/10/container-storage-interface-beta/).
+It starts supporting CSI 1.0 spec in [1.13](https://kubernetes.io/blog/2018/12/03/kubernetes-1-13-release-announcement/).

 It is projected that CSI will be the only supported persistent storage driver in the near feature.
 In-tree drivers such as Ceph RBD and CephFS will be replaced with their respective CSI drivers.